-I first fell in love with performing at the age of 8, as a Siamese Princess in 'The King and I' with Tempo Theatre in Canberra.
-I joined a popular childrens Amateur Theatre groups, Alpha Theatre and slowly developed my skills from chorus work to lead parts.
-During this time, I lead many drama workshops for children and attended many as a participant with other companies.
+I first fell in love with performing at the age of 8 in Canberra.
+I slowly developed my skills from chorus work to lead parts- my apprenticeship.
+During this time, I lead drama workshops for children and attended many as a participant with other companies.

-I also enjoyed singing in choirs and was lucky enough to be accepted in the Woden Valley Youth Choir, that performed on many occasions, most notibly The World Athletics Cup in 1985.
+I enjoy choir singing and was lucky enough to be accepted in the Woden Valley Youth Choir, that performed on many occasions, most notably The World Athletics Cup in 1985.

-I then auditioned for a University Course at Charles Sturt University, which was a Bachelor of Arts-Communications, specialising in Theatre/Media.
+I completed a Bachelor of Arts-Communications, specialising in Theatre/Media.
 Out of the 5000 people who showed initial interest in this course, I was one of just 25 to be accepted.
-During Bathursts Hot summers and very cold winters, in my final year, I was co-founder of a street theatre company, "Disarmed and Dangerous".
-We performed comedic/political theatre for International Womens Day, Free Education rallys, Lunchtime performances, Sexual Assault Awareness forums, opening of Student Services week and much much more.
+Here, I co-foundered Street Theatre Company, "Disarmed and Dangerous".
+Performing comedic/political theatre for International Womens Day, Free Education rallys, Lunchtime performances, Sexual Assault Awareness forums, opening of Student Services week and much much more.

-It was also in this year, that i taught weekly Drama and Speech classes at Wattle Flat Public School.
+I also taught weekly Drama and Speech classes at Wattle Flat Public School.

-Free from university, we continued producing shows and had the opportunity to perform at both the Sydney and Adelaide Fringe Festivals as Red Roar Creative, as well as tour a show to secondary schools in Sydney.
+I then performed on and off stage at both the Sydney and Adelaide Fringe Festivals, as well as touring secondary schools in Sydney.

 I have worked on film sets for such films as "Two Hands", "Praise" and "Strange Planet".

-It was whilst performing in a Cabaret with Red Roar, that i first fell in love with the powerful voice and amazing stage presence of our tutor, Craig Vance.
+It was whilst performing in a Cabaret at Belvoir St Theatre, that I fell in love with the powerful voice and amazing stage presence of my co- tutor, Craig Vance.

-I moved onto disabilty work after that, managing respite/recreation groups, taking Craig with me.
+During this time, I also managed respite/recreation groups, taking Craig with me.
 Our unique working partnership encouraged our professional best, and made it much more fun!

-I left this work to become a parent but never lost my passion for the theatre.
-Whilst a school mum, i heard other speak of dancing and video production groups that were both competitive, hard to get into and expensive.
-I wondered what had happened to the joy of making theatre accessible to everyone.
+I heard of dancing and performance groups that were both competitive, hard to get into, expensive and VERY CLICKY!
+I wondered what had happened to the joy of making theatre accessible to everyone?.